 Carol Perry is a senior teacher with Melbourne Insight Meditation with 40 years experience in the insight tradition..
 She spoke to Sakyadhita Oz Members on Sunday 23rd August.
 You can listen to the audio of this Webinar here

-Special guest speaker Ven Thubten Chokyi
+Enjoy this talk from our special guest speaker Ven Thubten

 Sakyadhita International was formed in 1987 in Bodhgaya India under the patronage of HH the Dalai Lama.
 It seeks to build community to benefit Buddhist women and nuns, to reduce gender injustice and awaken women to their potential.

 Every two years Sakyadhita International organises a conference where Buddhists- Sangha and laypeople - come together to share issues affecting Buddhist women and the wider society.
 The next Conference will be held in Borneo in December 2021.